cahillsjudo/cahillsjudo.github.io/README.md

 * `_layouts/front.html` – This file controls the main layout of the homepage.
 The "building blocks" for the layout are found in `_includes/`
 * `_includes/` – This folder contains reusable sections of the website, such as the header, footer, and navigation.

+You do not need to edit directories like `css/` or `fonts/` unless you are making design changes.

 ## Run Locally
 This isn't necessary for small edits.
 This is most likely to be used by someone who frequently codes.
 This is just if you want to see a temporary copy of the site on your personal computer, without the edits showing in the live page.